Russian Toy

 The breed was nearly wiped out twice; first in the 1920s with the rise of Communism due to the toy dog's traditional link to the aristocracy and again in the 1990s with the influx of foreign breeds following the fall of the Iron Curtain.
-The smooth coat type is the older of the two, with the long coat type first appearing in 1958.
+The smooth coat type is the older of the two types, with the long coat type first appearing in 1958.

 Until the 1990s, the breed was almost unknown outside of Russia, and so relatively few details on associated health issues are known.
-The Russian Toy was originally bred as a rat fighter and as a watchdog, and can still exhibit the vocalization expected from the latter.
+The Russian Toy was originally bred as a rat fighter and watchdog, and can still exhibit the vocalization expected from the latter.
 It is a friendly dog and can become very attached to the family unit.
-Due to its size and similarities to the Chihuahua, the two are often compared.
+Due to its size and similarities to the Chihuahua, the two are often compared, but are not closely related.